English | Español

 Knowing how to get help is a crucial personal safety skill for children and teens of all abilities.
 The following article is from The Kidpower Book for Caring Adults, which is the most comprehensive resource available for how to protect young people from bullying, violence, and abuse.

-Everywhere they go, as soon as they can understand, children are safest if they know how to find trustworthy adults who they can go to and ask for help when they have a safety problem.
+Everywhere they go – including in distance learning classes, social media, multiplayer games, and other online spaces – children and teens are safest if they know how to find trustworthy adults who they can go to and ask for help when they have a safety problem.

-1. Be sure that children know what you mean by “getting help.”
+1. Be sure that young people know what you mean by “getting help.”

-When you have a safety problem, getting help means communicating with an adult, not hiding in the closet or behind the bushes in the back yard.
+When you have a safety problem, getting help means communicating with an adult, not hiding in the closet or behind the bushes in the yard.
+At any age, if we realize we are hiding instead of getting help, then as soon as we realize it, we can change the plan and go get help!
 Be clear that an adult means an adult human, not an adult goldfish or dog, no matter how old and wise.

-2. Make a list with children of all the places they might go.
+2. Make a list of all places they might go – including online.

-Name these places when you are there so that children know exactly what you mean – the neighborhood store, the park, the schoolyard, the classroom, the afterschool program, in front of your home, different rooms in your home, a friends’ house, your car, etc. etc.
+Name these physical places when you are there so that children know exactly what you mean – the neighborhood store, the park, the schoolyard, the classroom, the afterschool program, in front of your home, different rooms in your home, a friends’ home, your car, etc. etc.

-3. Brainstorm to think of safety problems that children might encounter.
+3. Brainstorm to think of safety problems they might encounter.

 If a child brings up scary ideas, like being captured by a bunch of criminals with laser guns, you can say that you will talk about that problem later but want to deal with more problems that are more likely to happen first.
 For example: